informatics-lab/opsdroid-skill-newbuilding/README.md

-# opsdroid skill hello
+# opsdroid skill newbuilding

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to send the livefeed of the new building every Friday or when someone says `new building`.

 ## Requirements